 Erosion and sedimentation control measures will be installed and construction-phase stormwater management best practices will be implemented in accordance with erosion and sedimentation control plans and a National Pollutant Discharge Elimination System (NPDES) stormwater permit approved by the Erie County Conservation District and the Pennsylvania Department of Environmental Protection (PADEP), and grubbing and clearing of wooded construction areas will commence.
 The Erie Converter Station site will be prepared for staging and laydown activities early in the construction process.
-An access roadway will be completed to facilitate equipment deliveries and construction worker movement and parking areas.
+Two access roadways will be completed to facilitate equipment deliveries and construction worker movement and parking areas.

 When site preparation is completed, the foundations and building construction will commence.
 Site fencing will be installed to limit access to only construction personnel.
-The Erie Converter Station will contain buildings, structures, and electrical equipment to be installed on concrete slabs.
-Construction will include 12 to 18 months of site work and equipment installation, followed by 4 to 6 months of testing and commissioning work inside the converter station buildings.
+The Erie Converter Station will contain buildings, structures, and electrical equipment to be installed on concrete slabs or a gravel base.
+Construction will include 12 to 18 months of site work and equipment installation, followed by 4 to 6 months of testing and commissioning work inside the Erie Converter Station buildings.